 The Toe Squat

-If you want to get a really nice stretch for your ankles and sols of your feet, then this post-run yoga exercise can help!
+If you looking to create a stretch for your ankles and sols of your feet, then this post-run yoga exercise can help!

-down behind you.
-Now sit back on your heels and bring your body upright.
+Then sit back on your heels and bring your body upright.
 You should now feel a stretch on the bottom of your feet and ankles.

 In the end, choosing to do cardio or Yoga is up to you.
-However, incorporating yoga exercises before and after a run will not only reduce your cramps, but also help you experience a far better run.
+However, incorporating yoga exercises before and after a run may not only reduce your a risk of injury, but also help you experience a far better run.